fleetdm/fleet/docs/infrastructure/kolide-on-centos.md

 ## Setting up a host

-Acquiring an Ubuntu host to use for this guide is largely an exercise for the reader.
-If you don't have an Ubuntu host readily available, feel free to use [Vagrant](https://www.vagrantup.com/).
+Acquiring a CentOS host to use for this guide is largely an exercise for the reader.
+If you don't have an CentOS host readily available, feel free to use [Vagrant](https://www.vagrantup.com/).
 In a clean, temporary directory, you can run the following to create a vagrant box, start it, and log into it:

 ```
 $ echo 'Vagrant.configure("2") do |config|